ltruncel/Bertelsmann_60daysofudacity/README.md

 :cherry_blossom: Several new tools are worth noting:

 - Score Tool: This is a tool that determines the quality of the prediction model.
 We can use it to create scores for a model, which estimates the accuracy of the value predicted by the model.
 See more info about the score tool [here](https://help.alteryx.com/2018.2/Score.htm).
-Below is a screenshot of me practice using the score tool, which shows how it is conencted to the data icon and the linear regression icon: <br>
+Below is a screenshot of me practice using the score tool, which shows how it is connected to the data icon and the linear regression icon: <br>

 ![D16_score_tool](/images/D16_score_tool.png) <br>